dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-sso-google-workspace.md

     <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/gsuite/gsuite-sso-cloud-verify.png" title="GSuite verify groups"/>

-If the verification information looks appropriate, then you have completed the configuration of GSuite SSO.
-Members of your team should now be able to log -
+If the verification information looks appropriate, then you have completed

-**Note:** Changes typically take effect in minutes, but can take up to 24 hours.
+- the configuration of GSuite SSO.
+-

 ## Setting up RBAC
 Now you have completed setting up SSO with GSuite, the next steps will be to set up